Posted on September 14th, 2023;

 Occasionally, what appears as a significant problem can be a minor fix.
 For example, water stains on a ceiling might suggest a leaky roof, but they could be remnants from a one-time leak long ago.
-This is where expertise comes into play, and why working with seasoned inspectors like those at Mahogany Premium Home Inspections can be invaluable.
+This is where expertise comes into play, and why working with seasoned inspectors like Mahogany Premium Home Inspections can be invaluable.

 Navigating post-inspection negotiations can be tricky.
 However, with the right approach, you can ensure you're getting the best deal while also ensuring the home's safety and longevity.

 Be Reasonable: Don’t nitpick over minor issues.
 Focus on the major concerns that influence the house's safety or value.